On this page

 Insufficient permissions

 Your Bing Ads Manager account requires administrator privileges.
-This level of permission allows Amplitude to add and remove users from specific user lists in Bing Ads.
+This permission level lets Amplitude add and remove users from specific user lists in Bing Ads.

 Daily ad metric discrepancies